Who’s the Real Catfisher: Husband or Wife?

 In court papers, Ian Diaz claimed that Angela had been “lying at the pathological level.”
 At one point, Ian Diaz said, he discovered a box of pregnancy tests—altered with pen to make it appear the results were positive when Angela wasn’t pregnant.

-Yet Angela Diaz’s defense team has hinted that Ian Diaz was far from a virtuous law enforcement officer or oblivious husband during their seven-month marriage.
+Yet Angela Diaz’s defense team has hinted that Ian Diaz was far from a virtuous law-enforcement officer or oblivious husband during their seven-month marriage.

-Margolin said “it was more convenient for the prosecution to wrap this up as an Angela-only scenario than to pursue more with the Marshals.”
+Margolin said “it was more convenient for the prosecution to wrap this up as an Angela-only scenario than to pursue more with the marshals.”

 Her co-counsel, Tom McMahon, told The Daily Beast that Ian Diaz’s work as a criminal investigator for the U.S. Marshals Service should raise eyebrows.
 “He has expertise in setting up fake accounts and sting operations… and understands how criminals can use [virtual private networks] to hide,” McMahon said.

-On Monday, Margolin cross-examined Detective Cunha about Ian Diaz’s own plans to catch his wife’s alleged “rape fantasy” attackers.
+On Monday, Margolin cross-examined Det.
+Cunha about Ian Diaz’s own plans to catch his wife’s alleged “rape fantasy” attackers.

 At first, Ian Diaz appeared to suspect Angela was behind the Craigslist posts, Cunha testified.
 “He was very paranoid,” Cunha said.
 “He had his doubts.
 Then he came to the conclusion that she had not” solicited the men.
 The U.S. marshal’s plan, Cunha testified, was then to arrest someone himself.